 Who knew one word could instill so much emotion?

-Regardless on what side you stand, there is one thing that I think makes snow better all around.
+Regardless of what side you stand on the cold white stuff, there is one thing that I think makes snow better all around.

 Cute DIY snowman lighted canvas pictures!

 Or any DIY canvas art that includes the soft glow of led lights to warm up your space.